Arvind-t33/File-manipulation/README.md

 ## volume.c

 ###  Inputs:
+1. **Command-line arguments:**
+   - `argc`: An integer representing the number of command-line arguments.
+   - `argv`: An array of strings representing the command-line arguments.
    The program expects three command-line arguments in the following order:
    1. ```input.wav```: The name of the input audio file in WAV format.
    2. ```output.wav```: The name of the output audio file where the modified audio will be saved.
    3. ```factor```: A floating-point number representing the scaling factor for modifying the volume.